-JOHN: I know what you’re going to say.
-But I used to do that but it only takes me like…they just come quick, quick, quick.
-And eventually, I thought, you know, I don’t want people getting caught up in it.
-It helps in a commentary -
+JOHN: But, you know, that’s a very - you could only think of that one illustration because that’s a very (overlapping).
+I used to do that but it only takes me like - it just comes quick, quick, quick and eventually, I thought, you know, this - I don’t want people getting caught up in - it helps in a commentary -

 PHIL: That’s why you need an editor.

-PHIL: In this preparation process, where you do you start thinking about the outline?
-Do you do that…I mean, I do that at the beginning.
-I read the passage and think through the passage and thing what is this saying and how can I outline it.
-But you don’t do that.
-You…you actually do the outline somewhere later in the process.
+PHIL: Yeah, in this preparation process, though, where do you start thinking about the outline?
+Do you do that - I mean I do that at the beginning.
+I read the passage and think through the passage and think what is this saying and how can I outline it.
+But you don’t do that, you actually do the outline somewhere later in the process.

-PHIL: So, as you’re working through it, you study the passage, you take all these notes on the yellow notepaper, do you put it aside then for some time, maybe go play a round of golf before you come back and actually start to write your…
+PHIL: So as you’re working through it, you study the passage, you take all these notes on the yellow note paper.
+Do you put it aside then for some time, maybe go play a round of golf before you come back and actually start to write your -

-PHIL: It’s amazing to me, frankly, that you can do that because…
+PHIL: It’s amazing to me, frankly, that you can do that because -

 JOHN: And I write it out, the whole thing.

 JOHN: And I go for it with everything I’ve got.
-And I love the hunt.
-I love that.
+And I love the hunt, I love that.
 It gets more exhilarating as I go.
 The hardest thing is sort of the beginning point, it’s getting off the launch pad, you know, it’s getting it going.
-Once I get that thing going, momentum starts to build and the closer I get to the finished product, the more I’m energized and the more excited I get in my own heart.
-And then I really can’t stop.
+Once I get that thing going, momentum starts to build, and the closer I get to the finished product, the more I’m energized and the more excited I get in my own heart, and then I really can’t stop.
 It’s like I’m going downhill.
-I would find it very difficult, any kind of interruption is distressing because…that’s why I have my office at home, but any kind of interruption, even well-intentioned and sometimes necessary ones stop a very intense focus time of thinking.
+I would find it very difficult, any kind of interruption is distressing because - that’s why I have my office at home.
+But any kind of interruption, even well-intentioned and sometimes necessary ones, stop a very intense focus time of thinking.

-PHIL: Right.
-And it doesn’t get any easier as time goes by.
+PHIL: Right, and it doesn’t get any easier as time goes by.

-PHIL: Darlene would tell you that I…I absolutely tune her out when I’m deep in the thought like that.
-She might come along and start to talk to me and I’ll carry on a conversation with her in the back of my head, I’m answering her questions, but I’m not thinking about what she’s saying and not remembering it.
-And she’ll say later, “Well we had a conversation about that.”
-I don’t remember that.
+PHIL: Darlene would tell you that I absolutely tune her out when I’m deep into thought like that.
+She might come along and start to talk to me and I’ll carry on a conversation with her in the back of my head, I’m answering her questions but I’m not thinking about what she’s saying and not remembering it, and she’ll say later, “Well, we had a conversation about that.”
+“I don’t remember that.”

-JOHN: She doesn’t say, “You don’t pay any attention to me?”
-That too.
+JOHN: She doesn’t say, “You don’t pay any attention to me”?
+That, too?

-PHIL: Well, she said that…
+PHIL: Well, yeah, she’s said that.

-PHIL: I feel your pain.
-I know it.
+PHIL: I feel your pain, I know it.

 PHIL: Yeah, and grandchildren don’t make that any easier, do they?

-JOHN: And, you know, you love every minute.
-You realize this is damaging to the Kingdom, but oh it’s so wonderful.
+JOHN: And you know, you love every minute.
+You realize this is damaging to the kingdom but oh, it’s so wonderful.

+The personal, you know, illnesses and blood clots and stuff like that, those didn’t seem to affect me anywhere near the way it did when it was somebody I loved.
+I didn’t have any fear if I were to go to heaven, but the loss of those people was traumatic.
 I would say the second category of potential loss was just overwhelmingly dramatic.
-The second thing is the disappointment in people that you love and work very close with.
-Being blind sighted by people that you thought you had a good relationship with who at some point in time turn on you.
+The second thing is the disappointment in people that you love and work very close with, being blindsided by people that you thought you had a good relationship with who, at some point in time, turn on you.
 That’s very hard to deal with.
-To be betrayed by your own familiar friend who lifted up his heel against you, you know -
+To be betrayed by your own familiar friend (overlapping) against you, you know -

-I don’t care about that part of it.
-It’s just kind of heartbreaking.
-It’s just a disappointing thing because in any kind of ministry in anybody’s life, you know, the closer people are to you, the more potential they have to hurt you.
-And I’m a very trusting person.
-You know, I can say that and people wouldn’t know it’s true or not.
-But I’m a very trusting person.
-If you have a responsibility of ministry, I’m going to trust you and I’m going to be your defender.
-And I’m the last person that anybody in this church would ever come to complain about anybody because I don’t receive that.
+I don’t care about that part of it, it’s just kind of heartbreaking, it’s just a disappointing thing because in any kind of ministry, in anybody’s life, you know, the closer people are to you, the more potential they have to hurt you and I’m a very trusting person.
+I can say that and people wouldn’t know it’s true or not, but I’m a very trusting person.
+If you have a responsibility of ministry, I’m going to trust you and I’m going to be your defender, and I’m the last person that anybody in this church would ever come to to complain about anybody because I don’t receive that.

 JOHN: And it has to do more with how the church is treating him than how the nonbelieving world is treating him.
-He’s just in agony over that.
-And he even…he even prays three times to have this thorn in his flesh, this messenger from Satan, I think it was a demon-led conspiracy of false teachers just blasting away at his Corinthian congregation and turning them against him and it was almost so overwhelming he couldn’t get past it.
+He’s just in agony over that, and he even prays three times to have this thorn in his flesh, this messenger from Satan - I think it was a demon-led conspiracy of false teachers just blasting away at his Corinthian congregation and turning them against him, and it was almost so overwhelming, he couldn’t get past it.